coverhound/working-agreements/process/Learning-Time.md

     - Something totally different that helps the team
 - Defer to tech lead / product manager if something urgent needs to be addressed instead

+## Cool improvements that came out of learning time
+- CSS module improvements on Commercial
+- Jest improvements for Commercial
+- Removing treat started as a spike project, huge success
+- Refactoring redux actions into ducks in commercial app